seanbuchanan-eng/primed_data_processing/docs/source/index.rst

 The intent is that this package will greatly improve access to the data and improve its ease of implementation in battery and grid modelling efforts.

-Check out the :doc:`usage` section for further information.
+Check out the :doc:`usage` section for information on how to use the package.

 .. toctree::
    :caption: Contents: